-Carly relocated to sunny Los Angeles in 2012 with her wife Robin and their miniature schnauzer Arthur.
-Together they formed Scheme Machine Studios, a full-service creative agency and production company.
-Carly's freelance clients include Funny or Die, Vice, CollegeHumor, Amy Poehler's Smart Girls, World of Wonder, CBS, Viacom, Fullscreen, Studio71, Portal A, Astronauts Wanted and Magical Elves.
-She spent most of 2014 producing YouTube Nation (the official daily show of YouTube), a joint venture from Google and DreamWorks Animation.
-In 2015 she and her best friend/co-producer Cesar Hawas began a live event series with the Theatre at Ace Hotel in Downtown Los Angeles called Le Bal.
-Carly is a proud member of the Los Angeles chapter of Film Fatales, the Alliance of Women Directors and the Academy of Magical Arts.
-Her first feature, an award-winning no-budget indie called Suicide Kale, is currently on the festival circuit.
+Primarily crafting short-form content, her freelance clients include Funny or Die, CollegeHumor, Amy Poehler's Smart Girls, World of Wonder, CBS, Fullscreen, Portal A, Astronauts Wanted, New Form, TruTV, Viacom and YouTube.
+She spent most of 2014 producing and directing YouTube Nation (the official daily show of YouTube), a joint venture from Google and DreamWorks Animation.
+In 2015 she and her best friend/co-producer Cesar Hawas produced a live event series with the Theatre at Ace Hotel in Downtown Los Angeles called Le Bal.

 Carly has done branded work for clients including Absolut Vodka, Buick, Cadillac, Chase, Garnier, Hershey’s, Lionsgate, L’Oreal, Microsoft, Orbitz, Smashbox, Southwest Airlines, Stride and Verizon.
 Awards and honors include a One Show Entertainment Award, several Promax BDA Awards, a CTAM Mark Award, a few Creativity Media and Interactive Awards, and a spot in the 53rd Communication Arts Awards Design Annual.